msaitz/polybar-bluetooth/README.md

 # Polybar bluetooth module
-A fully functional bluetooth module for polybar that adds an icon hat dinamically changes according to the bluetooth status.
+A fully functional bluetooth module for polybar that adds an icon hat dinamically changes accordingly to the bluetooth status.

 ![on](https://github.com/msaitz/polybar-bluetooth/blob/master/screenshots/on.png) When the bluetooth is on